|1. Dolls House Concept design has allowed a gap to be created between

 The Electric System is designed to use the "Cir-Kit" system of wiring.

-Part Numbers below refer to Cir-Kit items.
+Part Numbers in brackets refer to Cir-Kit items.

 All these items can be obtained from :-